cxsquared/hxyarn/README.md

 A Haxe port of [Yarn Spinner](https://github.com/YarnSpinnerTool/YarnSpinner)

 This is currently a work in progress though the major functionality has been implemented.
-I've probably got most of V2.1 implemented...probably...
+I've got most of V2.1 implemented...probably...

 Most of the non-Unity specific [documentation on the Yarn Spinner website](https://docs.yarnspinner.dev/) is valid for this library in some fashion.